Legend Of The Marble Cat

 Off they went, excited to be on an adventure,

-being the good kittens they were, proceeding cautiously as well,
+and being the good kittens they were, proceeding cautiously as well,

 remembering all the lessons their mother had taught them.